Saransh-cpp/Saransh-cpp/README.md

 (A better place to read about me and my open-source work is - https://saransh-cpp.github.io/)

-I am an engineering junior at Cluster Innovation Center, University of Delhi, pursuing a major in Information Technology and Mathematics.
+I am an engineering undegrad at the Cluster Innovation Center, University of Delhi, pursuing a major in Information Technology and Mathematics.
 In daylight, I work towards my academic skills and professional commitments, and by night, I develop and maintain open-source research software, which I believe are the key to collaborative and reproducible research.

 <div align="center">